RevenueHunt/docs/docs/how-to-guides/customize-quiz-design.md

 ## Styling Quiz Text

 You can use [Markdown Language](https://docs.revenuehunt.com/how-to-guides/use-markdown/) for basic styling of text in the quiz.

+??? question "What is Markdown Languge?"

     Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.
 Mostly, Markdown is just regular text with a few non-alphabetic characters, like `#` or `*`.

 If you need to include additional styling and elements in your questions, choices, and results page, you can do so using Markdown Language.